King's College London and the China Scholarship Council (CSC) hold an agreement to jointly fund PhD students to pursue research degrees at King's.

 - Strength of the research proposal;

 - Match of the applicant’s interests with his/her potential supervisor

 The CSC will conduct a separate selection process based on the applications it received directly within China, and will evaluate candidates according to CSC requirements and priorities.
-The CSC will make its final decision about the awards during mid/late May 2016, and provide the PGSS office with a final list of scholarship recipients.
+The CSC will make its final decision about the awards towards the end of May 2017, and provide the PGSS office with a final list of scholarship recipients.

 NOTE that, K-CSC awards can only be successfully offered to students who have been chosen/supported by BOTH King’s Graduate School and the CSC.

 Applicants who are selected by the CSC for funding but who were not selected by the Graduate School at King’s CANNOT be awarded a K-CSC award.
 However, students who have been selected by the CSC may still be able to retain funding from the CSC so long as they are able to find alternative funding from the university to cover their full tuition fees.
 Students in this situation are asked to liaise with their academic department/School about possible fees only support.

 All results will be announced via email in the first instance.